szwacz/electron-boilerplate/README.md

 [![Build Status](https://travis-ci.org/szwacz/electron-boilerplate.svg?branch=master)](https://travis-ci.org/szwacz/electron-boilerplate) [![Build status](https://ci.appveyor.com/api/projects/status/s9htc1k5ojkn08fr?svg=true)](https://ci.appveyor.com/project/szwacz/electron-boilerplate)

-Minimalistic yet comprehensive boilerplate application for [Electron runtime](http://electron.atom.io).
+A minimalistic yet comprehensive boilerplate application for [Electron runtime](http://electron.atom.io).
 Tested on OSX, Windows and Linux.

 This project does not impose on you any framework (like Angular or React).
-Tries to give you only the 'electron' part of technology stack so you can pick your favorite tools for the rest.
+Instead, it tries to give you only the 'electron' part of technology stack so you can pick your favorite tools for the rest.

 # Quick start
 The only development dependency of this project is [Node.js](https://nodejs.org).
 So just make sure you have it installed.